mcarosio80/adndtk/BACKLOG.md

   * Separate code in libraries
   * Add dice roll sequence generation feature
   * Add Wari (bird) to monsters
+  * Check: Dex defensive_adjustment to modify player characters' AC base score
+  * Check: Dex defensive_adjustment to modify saving rolls on missile spells
+  * Check: Regardless of the Con modifier, no HP roll can yield less than 1
+  * Check: no HP bonus for Con is granted over the title level (9th for Warriors and Priests, 10th for the others)
+  * Check: roll for resurrection_survival when a Character is resurrected
+  * Check: Apply poison_save to saving rolls on poison for humans, gnomes, elves and half-elves
+  * Implement regeneration for non fire/acid based attacks

 ## Planned changes